botswana-harvard/getresults-distribute/README.md

 # getresults-distribute

-Move files from a folder on server A to a folder on server B. If that is all you want, use `rsync`.
+Move files from a folder on server A to a folder on server B. If that's all you want, use `rsync`, otherwise read on.

 We need accountability and management as well.
 This is our scenario: